marrink-lab/MDVoxelSegmentation/README.rst

 VMD visualization
 ******************
 For visualization with VMD you need to make sure that you have a version of VMD compiled against a python version supporting numpy.
 A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, I did ask the developers to support anyone asking for such compilation and they said yes!
 So just send an e-mail to the VMD mailing list if you would need it.
+If you are running Ubuntu 20.04, you are in luck and I can supply you with a custom version of VMD 1.9.4 which should be relatively easy to install.
+Open a ticket and I'll see what I can do for you.

 If you have the right flavor of VMD, all you need to type next is:

 :code:`vmd -e vmd_clusters_visualization.vmd`